bitspace/updall/README.md

 A utility that runs my daily operating system and software updates.

-For as long as I can remember, I have manually updated all of the software on all of my computers, usually Linux, sometimes macOS, rarely Windows.
+For as long as I can remember, I have manually updated all of the software on all of my computers - usually Linux, sometimes macOS, rarely Windows.

 It is most easily expressed in the bash aliases that I use.
 One of the tricky parts here is that these require `sudo` access.